estuary/flow/site/docs/concepts/web-app.md

 This page is similar to the [**Create Capture**](#creating-a-capture) page as it was filled out just before the capture was published.

-You can modify the connection with with source system and the capture's collections using the **Endpoint Configuration**, **Collection Selector**, and **Specification Editor**.
-You cannot change the capture name or type.
+To edit a capture or its collections:

+1. Edit the connection to the source system, if desired.
+You can either update fields in the **Endpoint Configuration** section or manually update the JSON in the **Specification Editor**.

+2. Use the **Collection Selector** to add or remove collections from the capture, if desired.

+3. Click **Discover Endpoint.**

+   Collection specifications become editable.

+4. Use the **Specification Editor** to edit collection specifications, if desired.

+5. Click **Save and Publish**.

 Editing a capture only affects how it will work going forward.
 Data that was captured before editing will reflect the original configuration.

 It's important to be mindful of how your edits will effect downstream processes.
-For more information on the implications of editing, see the [reference documentation](LINKME).
+For more information on the implications of editing, see the [reference documentation](../reference/editing.md).

 ### Creating a capture